dobtco/procure-io/README.md

 Procurement software for the 21st century.

-<em><strong>What's this Community Version?</strong> Nearly identical to our SaaS self-service application, just with some of the multi-tenancy code taken out.</em>
+<em><strong>What's this "Community Version"?</strong> Nearly identical to our SaaS product, just with some of the multi-tenancy code taken out.</em>

 <!--Try the **[demo](http://demo.procure.io)**.
 > Login to the demo as an officer with `user1@example.com` and `password`.-->